“Father’s going to work in his office today, okay, Precious?”

-“You know where to find me if you do need anything thought, right Precious?”
+“You know where to find me if you need anything though, right, Precious?”

-The girl looked up at her father with her best raised eyebrow, “I’m eight.
+The girl looked up at her father with her best raised eyebrow, which was just two raised eyebrows and a scrunched up nose.
+“I’m eight.
 Not three.”

 The girl looked excited and sped up her eating.

 Henry sat down at his desk in his office.
-He left the door ajar so he’d hear any mess Itazu got into.
-Starting on the days paperwork, he was rather far behind, mostly due to one of the other advisor’s bad penmanship.
+He left the door ajar, so he’d hear any mess Itazu got into.
+Starting of the day’s paperwork, he was rather far behind, mostly due to one of the other advisor’s bad penmanship.

 At eleven am he was finishing signing some important papers and was very happy with progress.